Developer Platform Agreement

 18. General provisions

-• Entire agreement: This Agreement, together with the Terms of Service, Privacy Policy, Authorized Use Policy, and Disclosures, constitutes the entire agreement regarding the Developer Services.
+- Entire agreement: This Agreement, together with the Terms of Service, Privacy Policy, Acceptable Use Policy, and Disclosures, constitutes the entire agreement regarding the Developer Services.

 19. Contact information